Is Aussie bad for your hair?

 After washing, this styling butter provides a fatty cream base to clump coils and define texture.
 The formula includes smoothing macadamia nut oil and frizz-fighting bamboo extract to enhance definition.

-Many reviewers highlight exceptional curl definition and prolonged frizz control from this styler.
+Many analyzers highlight exceptional curl definition and prolonged frizz control from this styler.
 Though some note it falls short at locking in moisture long term compared to thicker balms or custards.

 Miracle Curls Mousse